Does Grounding Have Health Benefits?

 What is grounding?

-In its most basic sense, grounding is just a way to allow your body to have deliberate, direct physical contact with the Earth.
+In its most basic sense, grounding is simply a way to allow your body to have deliberate, direct physical contact with the Earth.
 This can be done in a variety of ways, including:

 - Walking barefoot outside your home, in a park or on a trail